Red, green, maybe. Might be time to learn what these colors mean when it comes to your retirement account.

-In the investment world, RED MONEY, consists of stocks bonds, mutual funds, options, REITs, variable annuities, and any other investment that you need to be cautious of.
+In the investment world, RED MONEY consists of stocks bonds, mutual funds, options, REITs, variable annuities, and any other investment that you need to use caution.
 I also refer to this as MAYBE MONEY.
-Maybe you’ll make money, maybe you won’t.
-When you invest in RED MONEY your ultimate goal is to have your account value grow, but we all know the outcome is completely unknown with no guarantees.
+Maybe you’ll make money, and perhaps you won’t.
+When you invest in RED MONEY, your ultimate goal is to have your account value grow, but we all know the outcome is completely unknown with no guarantees.

 GREEN MONEY consists of safe investments such as CDs, money market, checking accounts, savings accounts, life insurance, and annuities.
 I refer to these investments as SAFE MONEY NOT, MAYBE MONEY.
-These are investments that provide protection of your principal.
+These are investments that protect your principal.
 Fixed indexed annuities are safe, secure, guaranteed, stable and insured with no market losses due to market volatility.
 Along with a guaranteed interest rate, market upside participation, tax deferral, liquidity features, guaranteed income, and probate avoidance.
-The trade offs are surrender provisions in excess of free withdrawals.
+The trade-offs are surrender provisions more than free withdrawals.

-You decide to put your money in the market hoping to create a larger, more successful retirement in three years.
-Well you go through the first year and, of course, the market declines.
+You decide to put your money in the market hoping to create a more significant, more successful retirement in three years.
+Well, you go through the first year and, of course, the market declines.
 You become a little nervous, but your adviser tells you to hold the suggested strategy as the market will recover.
-So you get two years down the road and the market has declined in value.
+So you get two years down the road, and the market has declined in value.
 You could be facing a loss of as much as 50% of your original investment.

 Don’t let this happen to you.
 You seriously need to consider a Fixed Indexed Annuity a GREEN MONEY alternative.
 They’re safe, secure, guaranteed and insured.
 With no loss of principal due to market losses and can provide an income for life that you and your spouse cannot outlive.